 What causes dizziness?
 84 possible conditions

 Dizziness is the feeling of being lightheaded, woozy, or unbalanced.
-It affects the sensory organs, specifically eyes and ears.
-It can cause fainting.
-Dizziness is not a disease but a symptom of other disorders.
-Vertigo and disequilibrium may cause a...
+It affects the sensory organs, specifically the eyes and ears, so it can sometimes cause fainting.
+Dizziness isn’t a disease, but rather a symptom of various disorders.
 Read more

-Dizziness is often a result of vertigo.
-It can also be caused by a problem in the inner ear, where balance is regulated.
-The most common cause of vertigo and vertigo-related dizziness is benign paroxysmal positional vertigo (BPPV).
-This causes short-term dizziness when a person changes positions quickly—for instance, when sitting up in bed.
+Dizziness is often a result of vertigo as well.
+The most common cause of vertigo and vertigo-related dizziness is benign positional vertigo (BPV).
+This causes short-term dizziness when someone changes positions quickly, such as sitting up in bed after lying down.

-Other causes of dizziness include:
+Some other possible causes of dizziness include:

-- sudden drop in blood pressure, as may occur upon standing suddenly
+- sudden drop in blood pressure

 - heart muscle disease